Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Proposed Method

 which captures the region containing the most relevant visual evidence.
 The parameter $\beta$ controls the spatial extent of the bounding box, acting as a scaling factor that adjusts how much surrounding visual context is included.

-\tit{Self-Guided Textual Evidence Selection} On the textual side, only a subset of the retrieved context $\mathbf{X}_C$ is relevant to the query~\cite{cocchi2025augmenting,yan2024echosight,yang2025omgm}, yet standard MLLMs often attend broadly across all context tokens, introducing noise and distracting reasoning~\cite{caffagni2024wiki}.
-Building on the insight, \ours leverages the model internal self-attention as an implicit relevance signal to identify and highlight the most informative sentences in the retrieved context $\mathbf{X}_C$.
+\tit{Self-Guided Textual Evidence Selection} Complementary to visual evidence localization, \ours extends the same self-guided selection strategy to the retrieved context.
+In fact, only a subset of the retrieved context $\mathbf{X}_C$ is relevant to the query~\cite{cocchi2025augmenting,yan2024echosight,yang2025omgm}, yet standard MLLMs often attend broadly across all context tokens, introducing noise and distracting reasoning~\cite{caffagni2024wiki}.
+Building on this observation, \ours leverages the model internal self-attention as an implicit relevance signal to distinguish informative from distracting sentences in $\mathbf{X}_C$.
+The resulting relevance estimates are then used to highlight the most informative evidence while discarding sentences deemed irrelevant before answer generation.

 Intuitively, we measure how strongly the model focuses on each token in the retrieved context when generating the answer.
-Specifically, we first extract the \textit{last-to-context} attention submatrix, corresponding to the attention from the last token at position $t$ to all context tokens:
+Specifically, we extract the \textit{last-to-context} attention submatrix, corresponding to the attention from the last input token at position $t$ to all context tokens:

 where $\mathcal{C} \subseteq \{N_V+N_T+1, \dots, N_V+N_T+N_C\}$ denotes the indices of the tokens corresponding to the retrieved context in the concatenated multimodal sequence.